English Language Learners

 By Susan Wulczyn

 Our B-PAC serves the parents of English Language Learners by offering an opportunity to convene regularly to learn more about and participate in their children's education.
-This year, meetings will be held at Oakwood School at 6 PM on the following dates and will include the topics outlined below:
+For the 2018-2019 school year, meetings will be held at Oakwood School on the following dates and times, and will include the topics outlined below:

-Tuesday, May 6th- Participation in the Grant application process for Title III funds
+- Monday, May 14th - 5 PM - parent participation in the Grant application process for Title III funds

 ALL are welcome to attend!